michaelpmurphy/BCB546X_Unix_Assignment/README.md

 ##2.
 Data Processing

-Since we eventually want to have missing data in the formatted files encoded by particular symbols, I started by inserting place-holder symbols into any empty fields:
+Since we eventually want any missing data in the formatted files to be encoded using particular symbols, I started by using "@" as a proxy delimiter to insert the place-holder symbol "#" into all empty fields (which first required verifying that neither symbol appeared anywhere else in either file):

     $ grep -v "[@#]" fang_et_al_genotypes.txt | wc -l
     2783